-Dependents other than a dependent spouse or dependent child can combined receive a maximum of $65,000 of the total death benefits paid.
-That amount “shall be adjusted annually by the same percent applicable to the adjustment of the State average weekly wage.”
-As of January 1, 2018, that amount is $73,690.
+- Dependents other than a dependent spouse or dependent child combined receive a maximum of $70,726 of the total death benefits paid (as of January 1, 2021).
+That amount is adjusted annually by the same percent applicable to the adjustment of the State average weekly wage.”

 Once you have valued your workers’ compensation case, you can decide whether to settle.
 Settling a workers’ compensation case typically ends your right to receive additional benefits in exchange for a lump sum payment.
 Maryland law allows parties to settle workers’ compensation cases, subject to the approval of the WCC.
 The WCC provides the following forms to parties that want to settle a workers’ compensation case:

 - Claimant’s Consent to Pay Attorney and Doctor Fees

 Maryland law also specifies that “when approved by the Commission, a final compromise and settlement agreement is binding on all of the parties to the agreement,” including the claimant, employer, and insurer.
 These are some of the most important factors you should consider before deciding whether to settle your case:

 - Benefits already received.
 How much in benefits have you already received, and are you entitled to receive additional benefits?

 - Medical benefits.
 What medical benefits have you already received, and what, if any, will you need in the future?
 You should strongly consider not settling your workers’ compensation case until you have at least reached MMI.
 But as noted, reaching MMI does not mean that you will not need future medical care for your injuries.
 Many injured workers who reach MMI are still significantly disabled.